Rainier-MSFT/Entra_ZTNA_Lab/Base-config_3-vm/README.md

 Prior to deploying the template, have the following information ready:

 + A DNS label prefix for the URLs of the public IP addresses of your virtual machines.
 These URLs are generated for each virtual machine in your deployment in the format _\<DNS label prefix\>\<VM hostname\>.\<region\>.cloudapp.azure.com_.
-Enter this label in the __Dns Label Prefix__ field after clicking the __Deploy to Azure__ button or for the value of the __dnsLabelPrefix__ variable in the template parameters file.
+Enter this label in the __Dns Label Prefix__ field after clicking the __Deploy to Azure__ button or for the value of the __dnsLabelPrefix__ variable in the template parameters file

+**Note:** Choosing to deploy a client VM requires that you upload a generalized Windows 10/11 VHD to an Azure storage account and provide the account name in the _clientVhdUri_ parameter.
+Note that SAS tokens are not supported, and the blob container must be configured for public read access.
+The path to the VHD should resemble the following example:

+     https://<storage account name>.blob.core.windows.net/vhds/<vhdName>.vhd

+Use of a custom client image is required because the Windows 10 gallery image is only available in eligible subscriptions (Visual Studio or MSDN).

+* For more information about eligible subscriptions, see https://docs.microsoft.com/en-us/azure/virtual-machines/windows/client-images#subscription-eligibility.
+* For more information about how to prepare a generalized VHD, see https://docs.microsoft.com/en-us/azure/virtual-machines/windows/prepare-for-upload-vhd-image.

 ## Solution notes
 <details>
   <summary>Expand</summary>

 <p><p>
-<li>All guest OS configuration is executed with DSC, using the resources CreateADPDC.ps1.zip and AppConfig.ps1.zip</li>
++ All guest OS configuration is executed with DSC, using the resources CreateADPDC.ps1.zip and AppConfig.ps1.zip</li>
 <li>The domain user *User1* is created in the domain and added to the Domain Admins group.
 User1's password is the one you provide in the *adminPassword* parameter
 <li> The *App server* and *Client* VM resources depend on the **ADDC** resource deployment in order to ensure that the AD domain exists prior to execution of
 the JoinDomain extensions for the member VMs.
 This asymmetric VM deployment process adds several minutes to the overall deployment time